oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/model-in-image/runtime-updates.md

 ##### Online update scenarios

-1. _Successful online update that only includes dynamic WebLogic MBean changes._
+1. _Successful online update that includes only dynamic WebLogic MBean changes._
    * Example dynamic WebLogic MBean changes:
      * Changing data source connection pool capacity, password, and targets.
      * Changing application targets.
      * Deleting or adding a data source.
      * Deleting or adding an application.
      * The MBean changes are committed in the running domain and effective immediately.
-   * Expected outcome once the introspector job completes:
+   * Expected outcome after the introspector job completes:
      * The domain `Available` condition status is set to `True`.
      * The `weblogic.introspectVersion` label on all pods will be set to match the `domain.spec.introspectVersion`.
    * Actions required: